joelotz/github.io/content/setup-google-domain-for github-pages.md

 ```bash
 STATIC_PATHS = ['images', 'extra/CNAME']
 ```
 Now create a directory in the blog's root folder names `extra` and a file named `CNAME` as described above.
 When you generate the blog, i.e. `pelican content -o output -s pelicanconf.py` the file `CNAME` will be copied into the output folder.
+And more importantly when you push the output folder to github it won't blast your CNAME file.